Skip to Main Content

 SoLo Farm & Table is located at 95 Middletown Rd, South Londonderry, VT 05155, in a part of Vermont where GPS reliability in the hills can be inconsistent.
 Arriving via Route 11 through Londonderry village is the most reliable approach.
 The restaurant sits in a setting that rewards arriving before dark on a first visit, particularly during the transition seasons when the surrounding landscape is most legible.

 For those building a broader Vermont itinerary, the Okemo Mountain area and the West River valley provide additional draws, and the concentration of farms in the Londonderry area makes the context around the restaurant's sourcing visible in a way that enriches the meal itself.
-See our full South Londonderry restaurants guide for additional context on dining in the area.

-Other sourcing-led American restaurants worth comparing across the country include Providence in Los Angeles, Addison in San Diego, The Inn at Little Washington, Brutø in Denver, Causa in Washington, D.C., ITAMAE in Miami, Atomix in New York City, Emeril's in New Orleans, and 8 1/2 Otto e Mezzo Bombana in Hong Kong for a sense of how ingredient-driven formats translate across different market contexts.
+Other sourcing-led American restaurants across the country include Providence in Los Angeles, Addison in San Diego, The Inn at Little Washington, Brutø in Denver, Causa in Washington, D.C., ITAMAE in Miami, Atomix in New York City, Emeril's in New Orleans, and 8 1/2 Otto e Mezzo Bombana in Hong Kong for a sense of how ingredient-driven formats translate across different market contexts.

 Side-by-Side Snapshot